-The one-year Advanced Hematology Fellowship at Mayo Clinic in Rochester, Minnesota, is designed for physicians who have completed an accredited Hematology fellowship and who are planning a career in one of four specialty areas:
+The one-year Advanced Hematology Fellowship at Mayo Clinic in Rochester, Minnesota, is designed for physicians who have completed an accredited hematology fellowship and who are planning a career in one of five specialty areas:

 - Coagulation disorders